First-order asymptotic perturbation theory for extensions of symmetric operators: Ordinary boundary triplets

 \subsection{Laplace operator on bounded domains via boundary triplets}

-The main result of this section is Theorem \ref{theorem5.4} in which we derive the Krein-type formula, Riccati equation, and Hadamard-type formula for a family of Robin-type Laplacians.
-To that end, we employ abstract results of Theorem \ref{thm:sec4.1} with a boundary triplet specifically defined for the Laplace operator.
-This triplet is discussed in \cite{GM08, GM10, Gr} and recalled in Appendix \ref{appA}.
+The main result of this section is Theorem \ref{theorem5.4} in which we derive the resolvent difference formula, Riccati equation, and Hadamard-type formula for a family of Robin-type Laplacians.
+To that end, we employ abstract results of Theorem \ref{thm:sec4.1} with an {ordinary} boundary triplet specifically defined for the Laplace operator. {The construction of such triplet for second order elliptic operators goes back to the work of M.I.
+Vi\v{s}ik \cite{MR0052655, Vi} who proposed the regularization of the Neumann trace by means of the Dirichlet-to-Neumann map, G. Grubb \cite{Gr} who investigated the case of higher-order operators building upon the trace theory of J. L. Lions, E. Magenes \cite{MR0247243}.
+We also note that the work of M. Malamud \cite{M2010} provides boundary triplets with dual party in $L^2(\partial\Omega)\times L^2(\partial\Omega)$ as well as important relation between the Weyl function and the Dirichlet-to-Neumann map.
+Another relevant construction of trace maps is offered in \cite{BMN2017} where a $B-$regularized boundary triplet was originally proposed. }

 Throughout this section we assume that $n\in\mathbb{N},n\geq2$ and $\Om\subset\mathbb{R}^n$ is a bounded domain with $C^{1,r}$-boundary with $r>1/2$ (although this assumption can be considerably weakened, see Remark \ref{rem:LipD} below).
 We define the maximal and minimal Laplace operators as follows,